-Meet Become, A Fintech That Helps Businesses Qualify For Lending Opportunities
+Funding Solution Become Helps Qualify Businesses For Lending Opportunities

 Background

-Founded in 2016 as Lending Express, the company said it has facilitated $165 million in funding for more than 175,000 customers.
+Founded in 2016 as Lending Express facilitated in excess of $150 million in funding and over $150K members.

 Recent Developments

-The decision to rebrand came after the company's leadership decided the name better aligned with the fintech's goals, co-foudner and CEO Eden Amirav said in a blog post.
+The decision to rebrand resulted after leadership at the company wanted to build a more impactful business.

-The company developed LendingScore, a metric that defines a business’s odds of receiving funding based on factors that lenders use in their analysis.
+The transition was realized with the development of LendingScore, a metric that defines a business’s odds of receiving funding based on factors that lenders use in their analyses.

+Become’s tech matches companies to lenders and develops a checklist of funding factors that help businesses receive funding.

 Going Forward

+That said, Become aims to further improve upon its value-add marketplace which rates fundability and connects businesses to lenders.

-Posted-In: Become Benzinga Global Fintech Awards Eden Amirav Lending ExpressFintech News Events Best of Benzinga
+Posted-In: Become Benzinga Global Fintech Awards Eden Amirav Lending ExpressFintech

 © 2019 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.